 Designed for history majors and minors, this course introduces majors and minors to the historians' methods and skills, to historiography, and to key issues in the history profession.
 Intensive reading, discussion, research, and writing.
+To pass this course and meet the corequisite/prerequisite requirement for history electives and HST475, students must earn a C- or better in HST300 and on the research paper in HST300.
 Offered each semester.